-When we hear "naturally,” we think of our biology and thus, our evolution.
-If it is “natural” that men are particularly sexually aggressive, then it is easy to understand much of what goes on in our society.
-The ways our politicians talk about women’s rights and rape, the tragic shooting rampage of Elliot Rodger in Isla Vista CA, the recent ground-breaking study of the frequency with which male scientists use power and hierarchy to sexually harass, and assault, junior female scientists—all become understandable if they are simply reflections of what our evolutionary histories have shaped men to do.
+When we hear the term "naturally,” we think of our biology and, thus, our evolution.
+If it is natural that men are particularly sexually aggressive, then it is easy to understand much of what goes on in our society.
+The ways our politicians talk about women’s rights and rape, the tragic shooting rampage of Elliot Rodger in Isla Vista, CA, the recent groundbreaking study of the frequency with which male scientists use power and hierarchy to sexually harass and assault junior, female scientists — all become understandable if they are simply reflections of what our evolutionary histories have shaped men to do.

 But they're not.

-These arguments are popular with many scientists, and the public, because they make it easier for us to deal with male violence and aggression towards women—believing these assertions means that sexual violence, while undesirable, is central part of human biology and thus inevitable.
+These arguments are popular with many scientists and the public, because they make it easier for us to deal with male violence and aggression towards women — believing these assertions means that sexual violence, while undesirable, is a central part of human biology, and thus inevitable.

 This belief is both dangerous and wrong.
 Sexual violence is the fault of the perpetrators, not their genes.

-Many of the arguments for the basis of sexual aggression in the animal kingdom are based on poor data or assumptions now known to be incorrect—or just ignore data that do not fit with their model.
+Many of the arguments for the basis of sexual aggression in the animal kingdom are based on poor data or assumptions now known to be incorrect — or just ignoring data that do not fit with their model.

 Let me explain.